kenwals/BoWood-Audio/README.md

 4. As the owner of this site, I want a receipt / proof of purchase emailed to myself and available to myself.
 5. As the owner of this site, I want to showcase some of my work, so the user gets a idea of my skills and talent.

+### Structure

+This full stack site is put together with HTML, using the bootstrap framework along with some CSS.

+The Database is integrated using Python and Django fronted onto a PostgreSQL backend.

+### Skeleton

+The page content is dynamic and composed of Jinja templates which are put together using Python Django.

+#### Website page line up / Flask templates

+- Home / Index

+- Login / Logout

+- Register new user

+- Profile / My details / Edit my Contact details

+- All products

+- product details

+- shopping cart

 ### Database Schema